bugmark/exchange/notes/andy_dev_notes.md

 - [ ] JJ Profile Pages
 - [ ] JJ Sparkline

-- [ ] FEEDBACK: write a demo script
-- [ ] FEEDBACK: add a link from /experiments to the demo script
 - [ ] FEEDBACK: make a feature spec that follows the demo
-- [ ] FEEDBACK: record screencast demo with Kazam
 - [ ] FEEDBACK: post screencast demo to production demo page (host on YouTube?)
 - [ ] FEEDBACK: make a new offer attempt to cross immediately
 - [ ] FEEDBACK: the offer amounts seem wrong